A Wavelet-CNN-LSTM Model for Tailings Pond Risk Prediction: Experiment and Results

-The prediction performance of our proposed model is evaluated by root mean square error (RMSE).
-In fact, RMSE meets an important problem: let us consider that although the model has an error of less than 0.5\% in the 98\% dataset and very big error in the other 2\% dataset, the overall RMSE will be still very high, resulting in this model considered as a poor model.
-To solve this problem, mean absolute percentage error (MAPE) is utilized in the evaluation process.
-What's more, coefficient of determination, denoted as ${R^2}$, is also used in our evaluation methodology.
+The prediction performance of our proposed model is evaluated by root mean square error (RMSE), mean absolute percentage error (MAPE) and coefficient of determination (R${^2}$).
+In fact, RMSE meets an important problem: considering that although the model has an error of less than 0.1\% in the 95\% dataset and very big error in the other 5\% dataset, the overall RMSE is still high, resulting in this model considered as a poor model.
+To solve this problem, MAPE is utilized in the evaluation process.
 It is the proportion of the total variation of the dependent.

-Where $y_t$ represents the true value, $\widehat{y_p}$ represents predicted saturation line value, $\overline{y_t}$ represents average of true value, and n is the count of data.
-Figure 7 shows the prediction results of $CNN-LSTM^1$ and $CNN-LSTM^2$ on five different monitoring sites about 1750 test sets.
+Where $y_t$ represents the true value, $\hat{y_p}$ represents predicted saturation line value, $\overline{y_t}$ represents average of true value, and n is the count of data.
+Figure.~\ref{prediction_result} shows the prediction results of our proposed model on five different real-world dataset.